Nonprofit: Advocates in Parenting

 Dr. Blackburn received her Bachelors, Masters, and Doctoral degrees in Clinical Psychology from the University of Virginia.
 She completed her internship at the Medical College of Georgia.
 She then returned to Richmond in 1989 joining the psychiatry faculty at Virginia Commonwealth University Health System where she continues to teach and supervise psychology interns and postdoctoral fellows.

-The Roadmap Series
+Roadmap Speakers Series

 The Roadmap Series will include monthly lunchtime presentations held on the 4th Tuesday of each month, as well as a variety of workshops and lectures throughout the year.
 While there is no fee required for attending these programs, a suggested $10 donation to Advocates in Parenting is requested.
 All proceeds of these programs will support the research and training mission of AIP.